tranlv/Fastapi-boilerplate/README.md

 # **hoovada-python-base**

-The base code structure for python service
+The base code structure for service using flask restful

 Development instruction